tmlee/roomorama_api/README.md

 ## Usage

-Currently this gem does not handle any oauth authentication or oauth api calls yet.
-All public calls are supported except user:register.
+Currently this gem does not handle any oauth authentication yet.
+Host and Guest API calls are not support yet in this version.

 ### Initialize a client

 	client = RoomoramaApi::Client.new

+### Initialize a client with OAuth token

+	client = RoomoramaApi::Client.new '<OAUTH TOKEN>'

 ### Get all destinations